Ever wondered why you should get your homeowners insurance in Colorado? Or what is the best way to get a quote on home insurance in Denver?

 The premiums in Colorado for an average estimate of a house costing $300,000 for a homeowners insurance in Colorado Springs have rates that can range anywhere from $3,000 to $3,800.

 You can lower those premiums by choosing a higher deductible, which can bring down another $150-$200.

-Opting out for a bundle discount and having home and auto insurance with the same company in Colorado can be another way out.
+Opting out for a bundle discount and having home and auto insurance in Colorado can be another way out.

 In the table above we see the rates for the average homeowners insurance in Colorado Springs and the rest of the major cities in the State of Colorado.